ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#fastUtil" name="fastUtil"><i class="fa fa-link anchor" aria-hidden="true"></i></a> FastUtil Collections

-*FastUtil* characterize high performance and the fastest implementations available.
+*FastUtil* characterizes high performance and the fastest implementations available.
 Some of the benefits it provides are listed below:
 * Classes that support very large collections (64-bit),
 * Classes for fast and practical access to binary and text files,
 * Provides structure-specific and type-specific Maps, Sets, Lists and PriorityQueues,
 * In terms of memory, it is space-efficient

 In addition to the advantages *FastUtil* provides, attention should be paid to the following shortcomings.
 For further information, feel free to check the <a href="http://fastutil.di.unimi.it/docs/overview-summary.html">official website</a>:
 * Automatic boxing and unboxing can lead you to choose the wrong method.
-Suggestion is to set enviroment to mark boxing/unboxing as a warning or as an error,
+A suggestion is to set the environment to mark boxing/unboxing as a warning or as an error,
 * Classes are not synchronized which means that for multiple threads it must be synchronized externally,
 * Reference-based classes violate the Map contract and do not use the equals() method.
-Instead they compare objects by reference and should be used only when reference-based equality is desired,
+Instead, they compare objects by reference and should be used only when reference-based equality is desired,
 * Linked classes provide methods to get the first and last element in iteration order, and to start a bidirectional iterator from any element, but any submap or subset method will cause an UnsupportedOperationException,
 * Maps that have objects as keys, the get() and remove() methods do not admit polymorphic versions.
 Instead, new methods are introduced - getvaluetype() and removevaluetype()

-Another characteristic is huge jar file, because of numerous Classes.
+Another characteristic is a huge jar file, because of numerous Classes.
 Therefore, you can customize it and use the alternative way of selecting specific Classes.

 **How to use a library:**
 *Dependancy* for Maven’s library importation is listed hereafter: